- Email: email@example.com

 - Specialization: Clinical Neuropsychology

-Dr. King was recently interviewed about her work for Georgia State University Research Magazine.
+Dr. King was interviewed about her program of research for Georgia State University Research Magazine.
 Read the full interview by clicking here.

 All of these rewarding collaborations build upon my interests of optimizing outcomes of individuals with neurodevelopmental conditions across the lifespan.